Zachary-Ip/Scout_AI/README.md

 ```

 ## 💬 Usage
-Once added to a Slack workspace, Scout listens for natural language questions like:
+Once added to a Slack workspace, Scout listens for mentions and responds to natural language questions like:

 "@Scout What were sales last quarter?"
 "@Scout How many active users in March?"